minprog/platforms/django/lectures/sql/index.md

 ## Migrations

-Now, even though we’ve created a model, we do not yet have a database to store this information. to create a database from our models, we navigate to the main directory of our project and run the command.
+Now, even though we've created a model, we do not yet have a database to store this information. to create a database from our models, we navigate to the main directory of our project and run the command.

     python manage.py makemigrations

 This command creates some Python files that will create or edit our database to be able to store what we have in our models.
-You should get an output that looks something like the one below, and if you navigate to your `migrations` directory, you’ll notice a new file was created for us
+You should get an output that looks something like the one below, and if you navigate to your `migrations` directory, you'll notice a new file was created for us

 ![migrations output 0](migration0.png)